-Although, this is not how things have always played out for rappers involved in sexual assault cases.
+Although, this is not how things have always panned out for rappers with sexual assault charges.

 For example, in May 2016, after 37 days in jail and facing up to 10 years in prison, Gary, Indiana rapper Freddie Gibbs was acquitted of a sexual assault charge with the help of DNA evidence.

 French police arrested Freddie Gibbs while on tour in Toulouse, France on June 2, 2016.
 An unnamed friend of Gibbs was first accused for sexually abusing two girls in Vienna, Austria on July 6, 2015.
 The girls were then ages 16 and 17 years old.

 In late May 2016, according to Gibbs, the accusers claimed they had a dream or flashback that he was involved.
 French authorities extradited the rapper to Austria’s Justizanstalt-Josefstadt Prison.

 In spite of his bout with and exoneration from sexual assault charges, interviews reveal the rapper as remaining supportive of all women accusers.